 A separate article on tech site CNET said the project from the Media Lab’s High-Low Tech group is all about encouraging “a proliferation of personalized and diverse mobile phones.”

-It said the idea is to take advantage of open-source designs and technologies like 3D printing to democratize one of the most ubiquitous devices on the planet. — ELR, GMA News
+the idea is to take advantage of open-source designs and technologies like 3D printing to democratize one of the most ubiquitous devices on the planet. — ELR, GMA News